o1-labs/rfcs/00xx-account-deletion.md

   Merkle path.

 #### On-disk ledger

 The `Database` module implements an on-disk ledger that backs up the in-memory data structure.

 Deletion support relies on the same techniques as in-memory ledgers, tailored to the on-disk db.

+There are some further details to be taken care of, such as:

+- updating Merkle paths on removal
+- updating the `all_accounts` function to avoid iterating over addresses that have been removed

 ### Transaction logic

+The support for deletion at the ledger level now needs to be lifted within the transaction logic for account updates.

+The key idea here is to handle removal as a specific kind of update for a given account.

+In effect, an account deletion can be seen as a payment of the intial account creation fee back to an address with extended with that triggers account deletion.

+In zkapps commands, this is an update with deletion flag on.
+Small change to the `Account_update.Stable.t` type with an additional record field.

 <!-- Locations to track
  !--